 ‘Bank Rate’ is the single most important interest rate in the UK.
 We decide this interest rate and explain the reasons behind our decision.

-In the news, it’s sometimes called the ‘Bank of England Base Rate’ or even just ‘the interest rate’.
+In the news, this is referred to as ‘Bank of England Base Rate’ or ‘Interest Rate’.

-We use Bank Rate in our dealings with other financial institutions, which influence lots of other interest rates in the economy.
+We use the Bank Rate in our dealings with other financial institutions.
+This influences lots of other interest rates in the economy.
 This includes the various lending and savings rates offered by high street banks and building societies.

 Still not sure?

 What is budgeting?

 Budgeting is the process of creating a plan to spend your money.
 This spending plan is called a budget.
 Creating this spending plan allows you to determine in advance whether you will have enough money to do the things you need to do or would like to do.

 Have a go yourself: